 Improving your SEO is a perfect example of a positive feedback loop in business—the more progress you make, the more progress will happen naturally.
 But even though positive feedback loops happen naturally, you can use surveys to initiate and accelerate them.

-Use Surveys to power your progress
+Use Surveys to Power Your Progress

 Surveys can power the engine of your positive feedback loop.
 While growing your blog via positive feedback loop happens naturally, surveys can act as an accelerator.
 Ask your customers if they find your blog helpful.
 If they don’t, it’s time for you to change your strategy, but if they do, ask them what they’re interested in seeing next.

-By tailoring your blog content to what your visitors want, your content marketing is a sure thing—you’re not chancing a hit or miss.
+You’re not chancing a hit or miss.
 You can cater to what your visitors will read next to drive the engine behind your blog’s growth.

 This process works the same way for other parts of your business, too.
 For example, if you want to know what’s driving your conversions, you can use surveys to discover why and accelerate a feedback loop.
-If your customers were attracted to your product because you’re the cheapest high-quality analytics tool on the market, you can accelerate your feedback loop by placing reminders of your pricing all over your site.

 Negative Feedback Loops Prevent Crash and Burn